TechTotie/system_programming/threads/README.md

 GNU/Linux provides `pthread` library and header file which has all the api's related to creation and managing the threads.

+** NOTE **
+Try to avoid using errno values when using pthread library and api's as most of the pthread api's will return the error number as return values and do not set the global errno variable.

 ** Create a Thread **

 A thread can be created using `pthread_create` call, which takes in 2 parameters